Which Baptism is Baptism?

 - "And thus shalt thou do unto them, to cleanse them: Sprinkle water of purifying upon them, and let them shave all their flesh, and let them wash their clothes, and so make themselves clean."

-Note God says he will sprinkle clean water upon us and we shall be clean from all our sins.
-God says sprinkle, not immerse.
-Because of Church tradition, do we retort, 'wrong God our tradition says you must dip or immerse in water as a signification of spiritual baptism?'
-God forbid, for true baptism or washing is of God and not our denominational presuppositions.
-These scriptures should preclude anyone from claiming that immersion is the 'only' mode of baptism.
+Note God again says that He will sprinkle clean water upon us and we shall be clean from all our sins.
+Clearly God says sprinkle, not dip or immerse.
+Because of church tradition, some would retort that this is wrong, and cling to the idea that only immersion is the proper mode of Baptism.
+God forbid, for true baptism or washing is of God and not by our denominational presuppositions.
+These scriptures should preclude anyone from claiming that immersion is the only mode of baptism.
 In Illustrating spiritual baptism, God uses sprinkling.
-I believe that sprinkling is the more biblically defensible way of baptizing, based upon my study of the 'whole' of scripture.
+Thus I believe that sprinkling is a perfectly acceptable and biblically defensible way of baptizing, based upon my study of the pertinent scriptures.
+Water baptism that is efficacious and important is not H²0, but spiritual waters.
+When God says, repent (Acts 2:38) and be baptized and you will be saved, this repentance is unto salvation, but Baptism in literal water is not.
+How do we know?
+Because Ephesians carefully tells us there is one baptism:

 - "Then will I Sprinkle clean water upon you, and you shall be Clean: from all your filthiness, and from your idols, will I cleanse you.